The ATLAS Fast TracKer system: Hardware and firmware

 There are two major functions in a Processor FPGA, the \ac{DO} and the \ac{TF}.
 The DO receives roads from one of the AMB \acp{LAMB} on four serial links and uses a round robin to process them with minimum latency.
 The hits from the eight detector layers are processed in parallel.
 The DO is a database built on the fly for rapid retrieval of all hits in a road.
 Three sets of memory are used: the \ac{HLM} stores each hit sequentially as it arrives; the Hit List Pointer contains a pointer to the first HLM location for each \ac{SS}; and the Hit Count Memory contains the number of hits in the \ac{SS}.
 These databases are replicated for each of the 11 coordinates used in Eq.~\ref{8-layer-chi}, as shown in Fig.~\ref{fig:AUXfirmware}.
 There are two copies of the DO which act as a ping-pong buffer.
 At any instant one is in Write mode, filling the memories with the data for event $N$, while the other is in Read mode, retrieving hits in roads for event $N-1$.
 For each road, the data sent from the DO to the TF consist of the road number, all of the full resolution hits in the road, and a hit mask noting which layers have hits.

-The TF block fits each track candidate using a linear approximation and prestored constants, as described in Section~\ref{sec:ftk_system_overview} and Eq.~(\ref{8-layer-chi}).
+The TF block fits each track candidate using a linear approximation and prestored constants, as described in Section~\ref{sec:ftk_system_overview} and Eq.~(\ref{8-layer-chi}), which take up about 25~Mb per \ac{AUX}.
 In the AUX, only the $\chi^2$ is calculated.
 For each road received from the AMB, the Road Organizer stores the road and hits and initiates the fetching of the fit constants from memory.
 The data and constants are then sent to the appropriate fitter where each combination of one hit per layer is fit and its $\chi^2$ tested.
 The tracks that pass the test are sent to the \ac{HW} in the Input-2 FPGA, which does duplicate-track removal.
 If two tracks share more than a programmable number of hits, the one with the lower $\chi^2$ is retained.

 There are three types of fitters: the SCT Majority Fitter, the Pixel Majority Fitter, and the Nominal Fitter.
-The Majority Fitters allow one missing hit from their respective detectors to improve the track-finding efficiency.
-For the Nominal Fitter, in parallel with the full fit, eight Recovery Fits are done in which one of the hits is dropped.
+The Majority Fitters are used if one hit is missing from their respective detectors to improve the track-finding efficiency.
+For the Nominal Fitter, in parallel with the full fit, eight Recovery Fits are done in which one of the hits is dropped from each layer.
 If the full fit fails the $\chi^2$ cut but a recovery fit passes the cut, that fit is retained because it is assumed that a good track had a missing hit, but a random hit landed in the dropped layer.
 Based on analysis of simulated data, the optimal use of FPGA resources are one, two, and four implemented Nominal, SCT Majority, and Pixel Majority fitters respectively.
 These fitters operate in parallel.

 The firmware in the AUX FPGAs used for the tests here, including monitoring and error handling, came close to saturating the available resources.
 For the processor chips, $>70\%$ of the logic and $75\%$ of the memory are used.
 For the input FPGAs, about $40\%$ of the logic and $>80\%$ of the memory are utilized.